How to press “pause” on your car insurance the right way

 - Your car won’t be covered for non-driving risks, for example storm damage, theft and vandalism

-- You’ll need to go through the hassle of cancelling, and then comparing policies and buying a new one at a later date
+- You’ll need to go through the hassle of canceling, and then comparing policies and buying a new one at a later date

 Reducing your level of car insurance coverage